sfomuseum/go-cloud-blob-echo/README.md

 hello world
 ```

-This packages uses the [go-cloud-s3blob](https://github.com/aaronland/go-cloud-s3blob) library to handle reads and writes to S3. `go-cloud-s3blob` is thing wrapper around the default go-cloud S3 blob opener to check for a credentials parameter (in blob URIs) and use it to assign AWS S3 session credentials.
+This packages imports the [go-cloud-s3blob](https://github.com/aaronland/go-cloud-s3blob) package; it is a thin wrapper around the default go-cloud S3 blob opener to check for a credentials parameter (in blob URIs) and use it to assign AWS S3 session credentials.
+For example:

 ```
 $> echo 'this is a test' \